MonashDeepNeuron/HPP/src/chapter4/advfunc.md

 # Advanced Functions

-## Section 1

-### Section 1.1 : Advanced Functions Specification

-We saw in [chapter 2](/content/chapter2/README.md) how to create functions to abstract usable pieces of code into smaller and more modular components.
+We saw in chapter 2 how to create functions to abstract usable pieces of code into smaller and more modular components.
 This is the bare-bones of functions of C++.
 Functions come in a lot of forms in C++ and have to make different guarantees about how they operate.
 This is done with various specifiers and labels that indicate to the compiler what a function is expected to do.
 Some of these we have seen including parameter and return value types along with these types various there CV-qualifications however, there are a few that have not been covered yet.
 Throughout this page we will build up a function signature from the blueprint below by adding new specifiers to showcase the syntax.

 ```cxx
 int f(int n)
 { return n; }
 ```

-#### Section 1.1.1 : No exception optimization
+## No exception optimization

 WE won't be covering exceptions in this course as they are quite an advanced topic that is hard to use and costly to get wrong.
 We may cover exceptions at a later date.
 In C++ some functions may throw exceptions when ill-formed behavior occurs and but it can be handled so the system can remain operational.
 However, some functions we can make guarantees at compile time that they will not throw an exception.
 This allows the compiler to optimise the execution path knowing that it will not need to recover the stack.
 To do this, we mark a function `noexcept` keyword.
 If a `noexcept` functions does throw, the program calls `std::terminate`.